symfony/symfony-docs/book/doctrine.rst

     $ php app/console

-A list of available command will print out, many of which start with the ``doctrine:`` prefix.
+A list of available commands will print out, many of which start with the ``doctrine:`` prefix.
 You can find out more information about any of these commands (or any Symfony command) by running the ``help`` command.
 For example, to get details about the ``doctrine:database:create`` task, run: